 We first created interfaces to represent the required logic for each of the manager, namely IChildManager

-.
-Then we created concrete classes such as ChildManager
+and ITaskListManager.
+Then we created concrete classes such as ChildManager and TaskListManager to encapsulate

 the aforementioned logic.
-The purpose of these classes was so that should a folder type, e.g. Student
+The purpose of these classes was so that should a folder type, e.g. Student, require a

 manager functionality, we could just extend from said manager thus reducing on repeated code.
 Due to the limitation of